minio/docs/source/reference/minio-server/settings/deprecated.rst

    :local:
    :depth: 2

-This page covers settings that control core behavior of the MinIO process.
+This page covers deprecated settings that control core behavior of the MinIO process.

+Settings on this page may be removed at any time.
+Users should migrate to the recommended replacement at the earliest opportunity.

 .. include:: /includes/common-mc-admin-config.rst
    :start-after: start-minio-settings-defined
    :end-before: end-minio-settings-defined

 Environment Variables
 ---------------------